 If not, you might just want to find a better job.

-In the end, if you’re thinking of starting your own business, make some time in your day to sit down and answer these questions.
+In the end, if you’re thinking “should i start a business?”, make some time in your day to sit down and answer these questions.

 When you get to the root of the reasons of why you want to venture down this path and you’re clear on some of the real issues and roadblocks that you may have to face, you’ll be ready to embrace the journey into entrepreneurship and pivot when things need to change to grow your new business.

 Transcript from Episode

 Scott Barlow: Welcome back to Happen to Your Career.
 I have with me a very special guest.
 So special in fact that we absolutely had to record this early in the morning.
 Mostly because our schedules don’t align except early, and it’s because it’s what we used to do.

 Welcome back Mark Sieverkropp reappearing on Happen to Your Career.
 It has been awhile since we’ve done this.

 Mark Sieverkropp: You just can’t get rid of me.
 We should have done it while we were having lunch today that would have been fun.

 Scott Barlow: It probably would have been better.
 Why didn’t we do that?

 Mark Sieverkropp: I don’t know it would have been fun.
 Everyone would have looked at us funny which would have been enjoyable.
 You would have heard us smacking our lips while eating.